 Be warned - this is a genuinely remote and very high altitude trek which will challenge even fit and confident hikers!

-This is also a trek which will require a serious commitment of time and some expense too.
+For this trip you will need a minimum of 2 weeks and 2 days off work.
 We will first need to fly into Lima and then journey several hours north to Huaraz deep in the mountains.
-From Huaraz we will then need to spend 2 or 3 days out hiking in the mountains in order to acclimatise to the extreme altitude before our bodies will be sufficiently adjusted to cope with the journey into the Huauyhuash.
+From Huaraz we will then need to spend 3 days out hiking in the mountains in order to acclimatise to the extreme altitude before our bodies will be sufficiently adjusted to cope with the journey into the Huauyhuash.

 Expect a true adventure into a vast region of huge mountains overlooking a wild landscape of rolling grassy meadows, moraine and steely blue-green glacial lagoons.
 This is unquestionably one of the finest high-altitude treks in the Andes, if not the world, which is suitable for fit hikers.

 Our plan is to undertake this trek guided by an experienced local team from this part of Peru.
 They will ensure we are well looked after and our camping gear is carried by donkeys, so each of us only needs to carry just a light backpack each day.
 Our Peruvian cooks will also keep us well fed by providing us with 5 meals a day!

 We intend to gather a small group of adventurous mountain trekkers to tackle this high altitude challenge over 10 days with the support of our Peruvian crew and their burros.
 At night we will camp out and temperatures can drop well below freezing.
 At the highest pass we will be above 5000m and we will rarely descend below 4000m.